 September 2, 2020 • The Recorded Future Team

-Editor’s Note: Over the last few months, we’ve been sharing excerpts from our new book, “The Threat Intelligence Handbook.”
-Here, we’re looking at the tenth and final chapter, “Developing the Core Threat Intelligence Team.”
-To read the full chapter, download your free copy of the handbook.
+Editor’s Note: Over the past several weeks, we’ve shared excerpts from the second edition of our popular book, “The Threat Intelligence Handbook: Moving Toward a Security Intelligence Program.”
+Here, we’re looking at the final chapter 13, “Your Threat Intelligence Journey.”
+To read the entire chapter, download your free copy of the handbook.

 In previous chapters of “The Threat Intelligence Handbook,” we’ve looked at how to integrate threat intelligence capabilities within your already existing security processes.
 Having reached the final chapter, we now make a few suggestions about how to organize your core threat intelligence team itself.

 Now that we’re exploring how to create a team specifically committed to threat intelligence, it’s helpful to outline their differentiated responsibilities.
 Threat intelligence analysts will generally take on the following tasks:

 - Identify current and future information security threats to the business’s strategic assets